This page provides information for editing (EMF) data stored in a file. It covers:

 Information stored in a single, fixed file

 Some types of information are typically stored in a single file.
-Examples of this (in the MyWorld application) are:
+Examples of this (in the MyWorld applications) are:

 - Your family address book (Rolodex)